1TeaL/Shigaraki/README.md

     	- Grandparent sun was not reliably working- attempted to fix it.
     	- ?Fixed omniboost not removing stacks.
     - Changes
     	- Changed Grandparent sun to centre on Shigaraki instead of a target you're looking at.
 Also changed it to drain 10 plus chaos per second instead and lowered to cooldown from 30 seconds -> 5 seconds.
+Added new animation for it as well.
     	- Allowed air walk height gain to be infinite only if you're not holding any direction.
     	- Added Decay's impact effect on more skills like extreme speed.
 - 2.0.1- Bug Fixes/Changes